joostdekeijzer/wp_eurofxref/readme.txt

 == Frequently Asked Questions ==

-= Where do the exchangerates come from? =
+= Where do the exchange rates come from? =
 The European Central Bank (ECB) daily publishes "foreign exchange reference rates" against more than 30 other currencies.
 These rates are used by this plugin.

 The rates are published for informational purposes only and exchange rates may vary.